 General dentistry procedures include very commonly performed dental services.
-Root canals, dentures, fillings, and x-rays are general dentistry services that All In One Dental offers.
+Root canals, dentures, fillings, and x-rays are some of the general dentistry services that All In One Dental offers.
 These general procedures aim to prevent or fix the most common of dental concerns.
-When a root canal, fillings or dentures are needed, you always want to make sure that your oral care is performed by the best dentist in Dublin.
+When a root canal, fillings or dentures are needed, you always want to make sure that your oral care is performed by the best dentist in Dublin, CA.

 Our highly precise digital x-rays are a general procedure that should be performed regularly and if we find that a filling is required, Dr. Haung performs impeccable work that lasts.
 With us, you can rest assured that your comfort comes number one alongside great healthcare!

 Here Are Some Of The General Dentistry Treatment Options We Offer:

 “This is a fantastic, clean and professional facility.
 The dentist does not try to force sell anything.
 Very pleased.
 It is really a breath of fresh air to be able to get work done without getting pressured.
 He is very gentle and he got rid of an issue that I had tried to get another dentist to do years ago and they wanted to do other stuff ‘first’.
 I can’t say enough good things about this provider.
 Highly recommend, and I hate dentists.” 🙂Ginger B.